varun1560/namaste-react/README.md

   => useEffect()
   => useRouteError() - react-router provide us this hook with object representation for error in navigation.
   => useParams() - react-router-dom provide us this hook & can be used to access the parameters from the current route.
+  => useContext() - After creating context in react you can use it with the help of useContext() hook.
+  => useDispatch() - Its used for dispatching the values from redux store => useSelector() - Its used for reading the values from redux store.

 # 2 type Routing in web apps